EEricHwang/EEricHwang.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at the School of Aeronautics and Astronautics at [Purdue University](https://engineering.purdue.edu/AAE), advised by Dr. Inseok Hwang.
 I am interested in <strong> safety-critical control for autonomous systems with high-assured safety</strong>.
 For my PhD studies, I have been developing vehicle-level cyber threat management algorithms, including attack mitigation and risk assessment, for aerial system applications.
-My <strong>technical skills</strong> mainly include:
+My <strong>technical skills</strong> and <strong>research interest</strong> mainly include:

  <ul style="list-style-type:square;">
      <li> Model-based reachability computation and analysis </li>